jodafm/templates/sls-component-starter/tutorial.md

 * `name` - is what will be published to the serverless registry

-* `version` - is how you increment your component, you can't deploy another version `0.0.1` once it's published on the next update you need to use `0.0.2` and so on.
+* `version` - is how you increment your component.
+You can't deploy another version `0.0.1` once it's published so the next update would need something like `0.0.2`

 * `main` - this tells the `serverless publish` command where to look for your `serverless.js` file